EldridgeNetry/Imperial_college_capstone/Datasheet.md

     -  Sparse coverage in distant regions, especially for higher‑dimensional functions (6D, 8D).
     -  Some feature interactions are under‑sampled because many queries vary only a subset of dimensions at a time.

-3. Collection Process
+# Collection Process

-Query generation
+## Query generation

-Initial data:
+  1. Initial data:

-Provided by the capstone as a fixed starting design (10–40 points per function).
+    -  Provided by the capstone as a fixed starting design (10–40 points per function).

-Sequential optimisation (rounds 1–10):
+  2. Sequential optimisation (rounds 1–10):

-Fit a Gaussian Process surrogate to all available data for a given function.
+    -  Fit a Gaussian Process surrogate to all available data for a given function.

-Use a Bayesian optimisation acquisition function (primarily Expected Improvement; occasionally UCB/PI for comparison) to propose the next input.
+    -  Use a Bayesian optimisation acquisition function (primarily UCB, occasionally Expected Improvement/PI for comparison) to propose the next input.

-Optionally review the suggestion to avoid trivial duplicates or obviously degenerate candidates.
+    -  Optionally review the suggestion to avoid trivial duplicates or obviously degenerate candidates.

-Strategy over time
+## Strategy over time
 Rounds 1–3: exploratory—emphasis on under‑sampled regions with reasonable predicted values.

 Rounds 4–7: balanced—tuned GP hyperparameters (noise, length‑scales) and, where useful, “good vs bad” thresholding to understand promising regions.